Paul Goldschmidt Player Props: Cardinals vs. Braves

-After going 2-for-4 with a home run and an RBI in his most recent game, Paul Goldschmidt and the St. Louis Cardinals take on the Atlanta Braves (who will hand the ball to Dylan Dodd) at 7:45 PM ET on Tuesday.
+On Wednesday, Paul Goldschmidt (on the back of going 1-for-3) and the St. Louis Cardinals face the Atlanta Braves, whose starting pitcher will be Bryce Elder.
+First pitch is at 1:15 PM ET.

-He strung together two hits (going 2-for-4 with a home run and an RBI) in his last game against the Braves.
+He had a one-hit performance in his last game (1-for-3) against the Braves.

 Paul Goldschmidt Game Info & Props vs. the Braves